-BMP (mechanism) Measurable Goal Theme or Message Target audience Estimated # Participating Summary of Planned Activities Proposed Schedule & Responsible Party 4) Organize and facilitate regional forums for the purposes of involving the larger community in stormwater management. a.
-Organize forums and/or work groups to increase collaboration, feedback and support for stormwater management efforts.
+BMP Measurable Goal Theme Target audience Estimated # Participating Summary of Planned Activities Proposed Schedule & Responsible Party TMDL a.
+Participate in Central Ohio Watershed Council and encourage participation in common goals and support for existing watershed protection efforts All Watershed Groups Attendees at COW council meetings. i.
+Work with citizen volunteers to educate others in the community regarding stormwater.
+Semi Quarterly FSWCD Watershed Coordinators Regional Forums and Watershed Collaboration b.
+Organize regional forums and/or work groups to increase collaboration, feedback, and support for the purpose of involving the larger community in stormwater management.
 All Franklin County residents, businesses, and stakeholders Audience dependent on event i.
-Continue facilitation of and participation of Central Ohio Stormwater & Erosion Control Expo, MORPC Summit on Sustainability and the Environment, MORPC Water Quality Working Group, Central Ohio Greenways, and Central Ohio Stormwater Roundtable. ii.
+Continue facilitation of and participation of MORPC Summit on Sustainability and the Environment, MORPC- Sustaining Scioto Working Group, Central Ohio Greenways, and Central Ohio Stormwater Roundtable. ii.
 Progress, target audience, and participation of all events will be documented and retained for annual reporting.
-Monthly to Quarterly FSWCD, Urban Conservationist
+Monthly to Quarterly FSWCD Urban Conservationist Bacteria, nutrients, sediment